Grounding exercises: 2 techniques for self-balance

 According to studies, people who regularly practise grounding exercises recover faster from traumatic events and are less likely to suffer from anxiety and depression after experiencing life crises.

-Anyone who works long hours or lives in a crowded environment is vulnerable to stress-related illnesses.
+Anyone working long hours or living in a crowded environment is vulnerable to stress-related illnesses.

 People who work night shifts or travel frequently, eat poorly, exercise infrequently, drink alcohol, or smoke cigarettes are more likely to develop chronic stress issues.